harding/bitcoinops.github.io/_posts/en/newsletters/2024-01-31-newsletter.md

 - [Sigop count and its influence on transaction selection?]({{bse}}121355) User Cosmik Debris asks how the limit on signature check operations, "sigops", impact miners' block template construction and mempool-based [fee estimation][topic fee estimation].
+User mononaut outlines the infrequency of sigops being the limiting factor in block template construction and discusses the `-bytespersigop` option.

 ## Releases and release candidates